 ADVIS was established in 1983, having evolved from the Delaware Valley Independent School Fund, which had been established in December 1981; its objectives were "1) education 2) helping schools to raise money and 3) publicity for independent schools."
 Abandoned during the organization's life was the original idea that DVISF could raise money for scholarships to be shared by its membership of approximately 13 schools.
 In April 1983 the by-laws were changed and the organization became ADVIS.

 In 1984-85, the Board of Directors consisted of 26 officers and members.
 The original board included two consultants, and a school trustee in addition to heads and directors of development.
 Today a committed Board of Trustees is comprised of a variety of school administrators and another independent school association executive director.
-The goal is to have broad representation of the region, school types, and administrative roles, as well as the function, that we serve.
+The goal is to have broad representation of the region, school types, and administrative functions that we serve.
 Membership has grown steadily from 37 schools in 1983 to 125 in 1993, to 127 in 1999 when the current executive director took the helm.
-Membership steadily increased to 135 schools in 2008, to an all time high of 140 members in 2009, and after several school closings and mergers during a period of challenging economic times, 133 at the close of the 2013-14 academic year.
+Membership steadily increased to 135 schools in 2008, to an all time high of 140 members in 2009, and after several school closings and mergers during a period of challenging economic times, 133 at the start of the 2017-18 academic year.

+With the increase in members to be served, programs and services offered were also expanded, reflected in the membership fee, which increased from $100 per annum to $235 before the merger of PAAD (admissions directors group) and ADVIS in 1993.
+That year, the fee of $325 reflected a reduction of the combined dues of both organizations.
 A part-time director was named in 1982, working 10 hours a week.
 In 1983, Solveig Stetson became the executive director and evolved to full time.
 In 1993 a part-time administrative assistant was hired.
-As membership and services grew, this position evolved to 4/5 time, and in 2003, a half-time Director of Professional Development was added, becoming full-time in 2008.
-As of the 2013-14 fiscal year, both of these positions had also become full-time
+As membership and services grew, this position evolved to 4/5 of full-time, and in 2003, a half-time Director of Professional Development was added, becoming full-time in 2008.
+As of the 2013-14 fiscal year, both of these positions had become full-time.

 ADVIS members take advantage of the following benefits of membership:

-Marketing: The Marketing Committee was formed in the 1990’s and is historically the most active committee, forging positive public relations and marketing initiatives for the general public and relationships with the press and other media, as well as developing policy and principles of good practice around individual school marketing and admissions activity and responding to media surveys and inquiries.
+Marketing: The Marketing Committee was formed in the 1990’s and is charged with forging positive public relations and marketing initiatives for the general public and relationships with the press and other media, as well as developing policy and principles of good practice around individual school marketing and admissions activity and responding to media surveys and inquiries.

 Communications: In 1983 all notices of seminars were sent by U.S. mail.
 A newsletter eventually was published seven or eight times a year.
 It included announcements of seminars, directions and maps, available job positions, newsworthy observations and announcements.
 In recent years, communications have moved more and more to email notifications via group listserves, and most recently, via event listings and an event calendar posted in a member “Ning” (virtual online learning community).
 Additionally, ADVIS regularly posts via our Twitter account regarding news and research related to education as well as our own programs and member school news.